hxrts/bitchat-rs/docs/phased-implementation-plan.md

 **Implementation Directive**: Create browser-native experience with minimal JavaScript glue.
 WASM module should be self-contained and easy to integrate.

 **What's being built**:
-*   A web-compatible `bitchat-nostr-transport` crate using WASM-friendly libraries.
+*   A web-compatible `bitchat-nostr` crate using WASM-friendly libraries.
     - **Clean WASM API**: Minimal JavaScript surface area
     - **Async Integration**: Proper Promise/Future bridging
 *   WASM bindings for the `bitchat-core` library and the Nostr transport.